nadhirah0456/Foundation-Cpp-Exercises/README.md

-# Foundation-Cpp-Exercises
+# Foundation C++ Projects

-A collection of C++ programming tasks, exercises and mini-projects completed during my Foundation Studies (2022–2023).
-These projects demonstrate fundamental programming concepts including variables, loops, functions, arrays, file handling and problem-solving techniques.
+This repository contains C++ programming tasks, exercises, and mini-projects that I completed during my Foundation Studies in 2022–2023.

+The projects were developed to strengthen my understanding of fundamental programming concepts such as:

+- Variables and data types
+- Conditional statements
+- Loops and iteration
+- Functions
+- Arrays
+- File handling
+- Basic object-oriented programming concepts
+- Problem-solving and algorithmic thinking

+These projects represent my early programming journey and the foundation of my software development skills.